ArduPilot/ardupilot_wiki/dev/source/docs/support_proxy_supportengineer.rst

 users.
 You should direct your users to the instructions at the top of this page.

-To connect to your side of the proxy use the UDPCI connection method in MissionPlanner:
+To connect to your side of the proxy use a TCP or UDPCI connection method in MissionPlanner:

 .. image:: ../images/MissionPlanner_connect_UDPCI.jpg